nanobox-io/nanobox-docs/source/cli/update.html.md

 title: update
 ---

-The `update` command checks for and udpates the nanobox CLI.
+The `update` command checks for and udpates the Nanobox CLI.

 ### Usage
 ```shell